abhishek776/IntroComputerVision/README.md

 This is the first batch of work I have done with Open CV.
 Currently these are the two files that work:

-detect_demo.py : this is a program that parses through every foot in the Pictures directory, recognizes where the faces are, draws rectangles around the faces, and writes each new image to the OutputPictures directory.
+detect_demo.py : This is a program that parses through every foot in the Pictures directory, recognizes where the faces are, draws rectangles around the faces, and writes each new image to the OutputPictures directory.
 There are some sample photos that I have ran